lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <br/>

 ### RealVNC 2-Factor Authentication
-Install FreeOTP+ or your chosen 2FA code generator from [Playstore](https://play.google.com/store/apps/details?id=org.liberty.android.freeotpplus&hl=en_US&gl=US)
+Install FreeOTP+ or your chosen 2FA code generator from the [Playstore](https://play.google.com/store/apps/details?id=org.liberty.android.freeotpplus&hl=en_US&gl=US).

 Once your 2FA application is ready, go to the RealVNC website, sign in, and setup 2FA.